tahoe-lafs/zfec/zfec/README.txt

 block, which is the next few bytes of the file, and so on.
 The last primary block has blocknum k-1.
 The blocknum of each secondary block is an arbitrary integer between k and 255 inclusive.
-(When using the Python API, if you don't specify which blocknums you want for your secondary blocks when invoking encode(), then it will by default provide the blocks with ids from k to m-1 inclusive.)
+(When using the Python API, if you don't specify which secondary blocks you want when invoking encode(), then it will by default provide the blocks with ids from k to m-1 inclusive.)

  ** C API